uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-6-hooks/index.md

 ### When do you want to use `useReducer`?

-Generally, the usage for `useReducer()` could be summarized to the following three situations
+Generally, the usage for `useReducer` could be summarized to the following three situations:

-- You want to use `useReducer()` when there is complex state logic.
+- You want to use `useReducer` when there is complex state logic.
-- You want to use `useReducer()` for state management.
+- You want to use `useReducer` for state management.
-- You want to use `useReducer()` when you want to think of the actions in an atomic way.
+- You want to use `useReducer` when you want to think of the actions in an atomic way.

 ## useContext